ODI-documentation/materials/static/data/queries.md

 ### Complex relations

-How many cards have a complex relationship with the protagonist?
+How many cards have a complex relation with the protagonist?

 ```
 select ?representation1 ?representation2